‘The Young And The Restless’ Spoilers For Friday: Nikki Takes A Life Changing Chance

 Nikki (Melody Thomas Scott) makes a decision that could change everything, according to She Knows Soaps.
 Nikki simply cannot fathom Victor (Eric Braeden) going to prison for a crime she committed.
 Plus, with the new evidence implicating Victor, even he is worried about not beating the charges against him.
 Somebody set Victor up, and it seems like maybe whoever it is will end up being successful.

-As authorities lead Victor in handcuffs toward his new trial date, Nikki gets more agitated.
+As authorities lead Victor away in handcuffs toward his new trial date, Nikki gets more agitated.
 Ultimately, she speaks out and tells Christian (Lauralee Bell) that there will not be a trial today, according to Inquisitr.
-Her actions could end up changing everything both for her as well as Victor and Victoria (Amelia Heinle), Sharon (Sharon Case), and Phyllis (Gina Tognoni).
+Her actions could end up changing everything, both for her, as well as Victor and Victoria (Amelia Heinle), Sharon (Sharon Case), and Phyllis (Gina Tognoni).

 Speaking of Phyllis, she and Nick (Joshua Morrow) struggle with the truth.
-Victor is under arrest, and it would be a lie to say Phyllis isn’t happy about that because it kills two birds with one stone.
-First, it would end the investigation into J.T.’s (Thad Luckinbill), which would mean Phyllis is no longer at risk at being discovered as part of the foursome who covered up the murder.
+Victor is under arrest, and Phyllis is happy about that because it kills two birds with one stone.
+First, it would end the investigation into J.T.’s (Thad Luckinbill) murder, which would mean Phyllis is no longer at risk at being discovered as part of the foursome who covered up the murder.
 Plus, Phyllis desperately wants Victor behind bars because of what he did to her with Marco.
 That causes a problem with Phyllis and the rest of the Newmans.

 Today on #YR, Victor and Nikki plot their next move.
 WATCH FULL EPISODE: https://t.co/6m47OpYOGw pic.twitter.com/JNETEtaJjw